alanshaw/w3name/README.md

 ## HTTP API

-Users create a Ed25519 2048 bit keypair and derive a **Key ID** from the public key that acts as the "name".
+Users create a keypair<sup>*</sup> and derive a **Key ID** from the public key that acts as the "name".

 The Key ID is the base36 "libp2p-key" encoding of the public key.
-The public key is a protobuf encoding containing a type and the DER encoding of the PKCS SubjectPublicKeyInfo.
+The public key is a protobuf encoded and contains a type and the DER encoding of the PKCS SubjectPublicKeyInfo.

+Users "resolve" a Key ID to the current _value_ of a _record_.
+Typically a CID.
+Keypair owners "publish" name _records_ to create or update the current _value_.

 * `GET /name/:key`
-    Resolve the current CID for the given key ID.
+    **Resolve** the current CID for the given key ID.
+It returns the resolved value AND the full name record (for client side verification).
 * 🔒 `POST /name/:key`
-    Replace a name record for the given key ID.
+    **Publish** a name record for the given key ID.
 The updated record is signed with the private key and sent in the request body.
-The server validates the record and ensures it's sequence number is greater than the sequence number of any cached record.
+The server validates the record and ensures the sequence number is greater than the sequence number of any cached record.

 Additional routes _may_ be made available to allow trusted creation of public/private keys and trusted create/update of records: